 This notice applies to information we collect about:

 - Devices detected by our free Wi-Fi service

 - Visitors to the Gallery and anyone else who uses and supports our services

 - Your rights to access and correct the information we hold about you

 - How to contact us for queries or complaints about our use of your personal information, and to unsubscribe from marketing communications.

 Who we are

 The Gallery’s mission is to care for, interpret, develop and showcase art in a way that makes us an exciting place to visit.
 We aim to provide an outstanding experience that inspires an interest in and an appreciation of art for all and are dedicated to bringing people and their art together.
-The Gallery’s parent department is the Department of Culture, Heritage and the Gaeltacht.
+The Gallery’s parent department is the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
 The Gallery is also a registered charity (CHY No. 2345).

 Friends of the National Gallery of Ireland (Friends) is a self-funding cultural organisation with charitable status (Registered Charity Number: 20158958) committed to promoting the Gallery and its collection.
 Its purpose is to support the work of the Gallery and expand awareness and appreciation of the visual arts.
 Through a range of educational events, the Friends encourage interest in the Gallery, art and architecture, both in Ireland and abroad.
 Friends is also subject to the Gallery’s policies and procedures, including this notice.

 The Gallery and/or Friends are the data controller(s) of your personal information.